 Child support will likely be paid even if the children spend equal time with each parent.
 It is a rare case when neither parent is responsible for support payments.
 For instance, if there is equal timesharing, but the mother earns more money, she may be required to pay child support.
 Generally, support will be provided unless both parents earn the same income and have equal custody.

 Child Support With Shared Custody

 In cases involving joint custody, the court will typically apply a four-step analysis to determine the amount of child support.
-The first step is to calculate the total amount of child support required by reviewing the Guidelines.
+The first step is to calculate the total amount of child support payments required by reviewing the Guidelines.
 Next, the court will determine each parent’s share under the Guidelines.
-Each parent’s share is determined by dividing their monthly income with the combined monthly of both parents.
+Each parent’s share is determined by dividing their monthly income by the combined monthly of both parents.
 Next, the court will determine the amount of time each parent has custody of the child as a percentage.
 For instance, if the parents have 50/50 custody, their responsibility will be 50%.